fujifish/far/README.md

-  --secrets         list of files to upload to AWS Secrets Manager                                               [array] --variables       environment variables to provide to the service (in the form of name=value)                  [array] --type            deployment type (fargate|ec2) --role            IAM role that containers in this task assume --dockerfile      docker file to use for building the image --count           number of container instances to run in the service
+  --secrets         list of files to upload to AWS Secrets Manager                                               [array] --variables       environment variables to provide to the service (in the form of name=value)                  [array] --type            deployment type (fargate|ec2) --role            IAM role that containers in this task assume (default is "far-tasks", created automatically) --dockerfile      docker file to use for building the image --count           number of container instances to run in the service
 ```